awesomerank/awesomerank.github.io/lists/pmuens/awesome-serverless.md

 - [The serverless and event-driven future](https://www.youtube.com/watch?v=TZPPjAv12KU) - How the Event Gateway enables a new way to build event-driven applications.
 - [Serverless, Not So FaaS](https://www.youtube.com/watch?v=_1-5YFfJCqM) - CloudNativeCon 2018 Keynote by Kelsey Hightower, Kubernetes Community Member, Google.
 - [Bringing serverless to Rock 'n Roll](http://www.thecloudcast.net/2018/05/the-cloudcast-348-bringing-serverless.html) - Podcast on how Fender utilizes serverless technologies for their digital learning platform.
+- [Using the Event Gateway to build serverless multi-cloud applications](https://www.youtube.com/watch?v=h1PIqbi93eE) - How the Event Gateway can be used to build multi-cloud applications.

 ## Amazon AWS resources